rosen-bridge/rosen-chains/packages/abstract-chain/README.md

 ### `AbstractUtxoChainNetwork`

-Required functions which only are needed in UTxO-based chains are as follows:
+Required functions that are only needed in UTxO-based chains are as follows:

 - `getAddressBoxes`
   - gets confirmed and unspent boxes of an address